uwla/starred_repos_organizer/README.md

 - Export repositories to JSON file
 - Export filtered results only to JSON file
 - Modify repository topics by adding new ones or deleting existing
+- Filter topics by allowed-list and prevent duplicated topics with aliases
 - More privacy by not exposing your interests to the internet
 - Works offline (except when adding repositories, because it fetches remote data)
 - Can be downloaded as single HTML file to run locally